jimkang/accessor/README.md

     <script src="node_modules/accessor/index.js">

 Then, you'll have the `accessor` function.
-It takes a single argument, `property`, and returns a function that takes an object and returns that `object.property`.
+It takes an argument, `property`, and returns a function that takes an object and returns that `object.property`.
 If you provide no argument `property` will default to `id`.

+You can specify a second argument, a default value.
+The accessor will return the default value if the property you're accessing is undefined on the object.

 Tests
 -----